facebookresearch/ParlAI/projects/controllable_dialogue/README.md

     -mf /path/to/your/modelfile \
     --control-vars avg_nidf

-Note: if you add your paths for `train.txt`, `valid.txt` and `dict_twit30k_train_split` to `train_controllable_seq2seq.py` then you won't need to enter them via command line.

-This will default to embedding size 10, but you could include e.g.
+The CT control embedding size will default to 10, but you could include e.g.
 `--control-embeddingsize 15` if you wanted to change it.

-This code will also default to 10 NIDF buckets.
+For `avg_nidf`, the number of buckets will also default to 10.
 If you want to use a different number of buckets, first you need to figure out what the NIDF lower bound should be for each bucket.
 Suppose you want 8 buckets.
 First run:

     python projects/controllable_dialogue/get_bucket_lowerbounds.py \
     --num_buckets 8 \